Professor of Law

 Professor Anderson practiced law in northern New Hampshire before entering the legal education arena.
 She also worked for the New Hampshire court system and as the assistant director and assistant contract officer of The Hitchcock Foundation.

-Professor Anderson's research focuses on assessment and learning theory as applied to legal education, parenting rights of non-traditional parents, and the intersection of reproductive technology and the law.
+Professor Anderson's research focuses on assessment and learning theory as applied to legal education, and the law of sexuality, in particular, the criminalization of consensual adult sexual behavior.